cloud-mastery-train/cloud-mastery-frontend/README.md

-# 🌩️ Cloud Mastery – Pawa IT Training App - new
+# 🌩️ Cloud Mastery – Pawa IT Training App - new change

 Welcome to the **Cloud Mastery Training App**, a hands-on project designed exclusively for the **Pawa IT Cloud Mastery 2025 Event**.